plutov/packagemain/18-github-actions-go/README.md

 ## packagemain #18: Basic CI pipeline for Go project using GitHub Actions

-[GitHub Actions](https://github.com/features/actions) gives free CI/CD tools for Open Source projects.
+Today we'll talk about [GitHub Actions](https://github.com/features/actions), which gives free CI/CD tools for Open Source projects.

 GitHub Actions are based on the concept of Workflows, that define the execution order and flow.

-I case of this video we'll build a dummy Go program with a very basic pipeline that after each Pull Request or push to master will run lint and unit tests.
+In this video we'll build a dummy Go program with a very basic pipeline that after each Pull Request or push to master will run lint and unit tests.

 And when new tag is created in the repository, it will create a new GitHub release with artifacts attached.